sindrets/diffview.nvim/README.md

 This section documents key-mappable functions that are not mapped by default.

 - `focus_entry`
-  - Like `select_entry`, but open the diff for the selected entry while focusing cursor on the current file.
-Available in both the file panel and the history panel.
+  - Like `select_entry`, but also bring the cursor to the right diff split.
+    Available in both the file panel and the file history panel.

 ## File History